 Sometimes SUI can be from other medical issues, like an infection, so make sure your doctor or medical provider is in the loop and rules out or treats any medical reasons why leaking is occurring.
 Once you have the green light, it’s a good idea to see if your pelvic floor is the culprit (it probably is!).
 Treating your pelvic floor right away with focused exercises is a great way to prevent leaking, improve strength, and ensure your pelvic floor muscles are healthy.

 Pelvic floor muscle training should be the FIRST line of defense to stop leaking and improve function (DiBenedetto, Coldessa, & Floris, 2008).
-Adding in proper pelvic floor exercises throughout the day, with the help of Perifit, is a fun, easy, and effective way to help your leaking improve and stay drier.
+Adding in proper pelvic floor exercises throughout the day, with the help of Perifit, is a fun, easy, and effective way to help strengthen your pelvic floor.

 What are the best pelvic floor exercises to stop stress incontinence?